Snehap0812/Secure-File-Transferring-in-Cloud-Computing-/README.md

 │
-├── demo/                        # Folder containing project demonstration media │   └── project_demo.mp4         # Short screen recording showing the full workflow of the system
+├── demo/                        # Folder containing project demonstration media │   └── project_demo.mp4         # Short screen recording showing the full workflow of the system ├── installation and running the project         # Folder containing steps to install and run the project

 ```
 ```